anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Bootstrapping:
 : The process where a Pledge obtains cryptographic key material to identify and trust future interactions within a specific Domain network.
-Based on imprinted key material provided during the manufacturing process (see: Imprint).
+   Bootstrapping is based on imprinted key material provided during the manufacturing process (see: Imprint).
    This term was used in {{RFC8366}}, but has been supplanted by the term Onboarding.

 Domain: